parulnith/GenAI/prompts.md

 ## Ragdoll
 Create a ragdoll physics simulation using Matter.js and HTML5 Canvas in JavaScript.
 The simulation features a stick-figure-like humanoid composed of rigid bodies connected by joints, standing on a flat surface.
 When a force is applied, the ragdoll falls, tumbles, and reacts realistically to gravity and obstacles.
 Implement mouse interactions to push the ragdoll, a reset button, and a slow-motion mode for detailed physics observation

+## Dominos
+Create a domino chain reaction simulation using Matter.js in JavaScript.
+The 800x600 canvas allows users to place and arrange dominoes, then knock them over with realistic collisions.
+Implement mouse interactions to move dominoes, adjustable spacing, and a reset button